RafaelPanisset/holiday-planner/README.md

 ## Overview

-This is an API allow users to perform CRUD operations (Create, Read, Update,Delete) on holiday plans.
+This is an API that allow users to perform CRUD operations (Create, Read, Update,Delete) on holiday plans.

 ## Requirements